bids-standard/bids-specification/src/02-common-principles.md

 ### Tabular files

-Tabular data MUST be saved as tab delimited values (`.tsv`) files, meaning CSV files where commas are replaced by tabs.
+Tabular data MUST be saved as tab delimited values (`.tsv`) files, that is, CSV files where commas are replaced by tabs.
 Tabs MUST be true tab characters and MUST NOT be a series of space characters.
 Each TSV file MUST start with a header line listing the names of all columns (with the exception of